nashvillefcc/mentor-night-site/CONTRIBUTING.md

 When contributing to this repository, please notify us first before assigning yourself to the ticket.
 We can be contacted via Discord or GitHub.
 See the [task board](https://github.com/nashvillefcc/mentor-night-site/projects/1) for a list of features and bugs we're working on.

+## Git Conventions

+Development to the `master` branch is locked.
+Code changes should be introduced through feature branches and reviewed through a pull request.
+A short primer can be found here: [https://guides.github.com/introduction/flow/](https://guides.github.com/introduction/flow/).

+We will not be enforcing a naming convention for branch names, but please keep them descriptive or related to the feature that you worked on.

 ## Review Process

 When an issue is complete and ready for review, please create a pull request from your feature branch to our `develop` branch.
 Each issue should correspond to a single pull request.
 We require at least 2 approvals from other developers, and 1 of those must be a senior developer.